Home » Alpha-1 » What conditions can be associated with Alpha-1?

 Big Fat Reference Guide – AlphaNet

-There is recent evidence that individuals with Alpha-1 are more susceptible to infections caused by an unusual group of bacteria known as atypical mycobacteria.
-This type of bacteria is a relative of the organism that causes tuberculosis.
-Fortunately, these infections are quite rare.
+There is recent evidence that individuals with Alpha-1 are more susceptible to infections caused by an unusual group of germs known as atypical mycobacteria.
+This type of germ is a relative of the organism that causes tuberculosis.
+Fortunately, these infections are clinically uncommon although many of us carry some of these germs in our lungs every day.

 Big Fat Reference Guide – AlphaNet